Renault hoping to make more money from its Arkana model

-Autos & TransportationRenault hoping to make more money from its Arkana model

-French carmaker Renault (RENA.PA) said on Thursday it was hoping to make more money from its Arkana model, as it unveiled a broad-based strategy programme aimed at improving its sluggish business performance.
+PARIS (Reuters) - French carmaker Renault said on Thursday it was hoping to make more money from its Arkana model, as it unveiled a broad-based strategy programme aimed at improving its sluggish business performance.

 Renault said it was aiming to raise the average turnover per unit of its Arkana model to 30,000 euros ($36,153), from 15,000 euros at present.